netphantm/Arduino_thermostat/README.md

 ---

 ### Features
-- **.96" TFT display for: SSID, LAN and internet IP, temperature, mode (man/auto) and relay status**
+- **.96" or 1.44" TFT display for: SSID, LAN and internet IP, temperature, mode (man/auto) and relay status**
 - **Uses WiFiManager library, so you don't have to hardcode the WiFi credentials**
 - **Uses a webserver to log the measurements (HTTPS)**
 - **Compares the logservers certificate SHA1 fingerprint with the one provided in the settings**
 - **Progress bar on the serial console, showing time percentage until next log update**
-- **Manual relay override capacitive touch sensors; press both to switch back to automatic mode**
+- **Manual relay override capacitive touch sensor; press longer than 1s to switch back to automatic mode**
 - **Option to change between _'cooler'_ and _'heater'_ thermostats (fire up on `temp >= temp_max` or `temp <= temp_min`)**
 - **Draws a google graph from the logged data and a gauge which shows hysteresis**
 - **Shows last update date/time in the browser's timezone**